jcpowermac/aos-atlassian-jira/help.md

-% starter-nsswrapper-NSSWRAPPER (1) Container Image Pages
+% atlassian jira (1) Container Image Pages
-% Tommy Hughes
+% Joseph Callen
-% October 13, 2016
+% November 9, 2016

 # NAME
-starter-nsswrapper-nsswrapper \- starter-nsswrapper-nsswrapper container image
+atlassian-jira \- atlassian-jira container image

 # DESCRIPTION
-The starter-nsswrapper-nsswrapper image provides an example of how a RHEL-based image build could start.
+The atlassian-jira image provides an example of how a RHEL-based image build could start.

-The starter-nsswrapper image is designed to be run by the atomic command with one of these options:
+The atlassian-jira image is designed to be run by the atomic command with one of these options:

 `run`